 The University of Washington is committed to the health and welfare of all individuals associated with the institution.
-The University Health and Safety Policy begins, “The University of Washington shall create, maintain, and enhance a safe and healthful environment for all individuals associated with the institution, including students, faculty, staff employees, hospital patients, and visitors.”
-The complete policy is in the University Handbook, Volume 4, Part 6, Chapter 4.
+The University Health and Safety Policy begins, "The University of Washington shall create, maintain, and enhance a safe and healthful environment for all individuals associated with the institution, including students, faculty, staff employees, hospital patients, and visitors."
+The complete policy may be found under Executive Order No. 55 on UW's Policy Directory.

 All employees are responsible for following health and safety rules.
 Supervisors and faculty are also responsible for the health and safety of those they supervise.
 This responsibility cannot be transferred or delegated.